ibireme/yyjson/doc/BuildAndTest.md

 If you get a compile error, please [report a bug](https://github.com/ibireme/yyjson/issues/new?template=bug_report.md).

-# Use CMake to build a library
+# Use CMake to build library
-Clone repository and create build directory:
+Clone the repository and create build directory:
 ```shell
 git clone https://github.com/ibireme/yyjson.git
 mkdir build